Kong/docs.konghq.com/app/1.0.x/configuration.md

 - Finally, `proxy_protocol` will enable usage of the PROXY protocol for a given address/port.

-the proxy port for this node, enabling a 'control-plane' mode (without traffic proxying capabilities) which can configure a cluster of nodes connected to the same database.
+This value can be set to `off`, thus disabling the proxy port for this node, enabling a 'control-plane' mode (without traffic proxying capabilities) which can configure a cluster of nodes connected to the same database.

 See http://nginx.org/en/docs/http/ngx_http_core_module.html#listen for
 a description of the accepted formats for this and other `*_listen` values.